Azure integration is available on Wrike Enterprise accounts.

 - The generated XML file is downloaded.
 You can upload the generated metadata from the file to your Wrike account as described here, and then contact support to finalize the setup.

-Alternatively, you can send the generated XML file to Wrike support and, in the email, indicate the date on which you’d like your integration to start working.
+Alternatively, you can send the generated XML file to Wrike support and indicate the date on which you’d like your integration to start working.
 You can also add the exact time when the integration should be enabled (in that case, please also provide your time zone).

-Once the support receives your email, they’ll finalize the SAML integration setup for you.
+Once the support receives your request, they’ll finalize the SAML integration setup for you.
 As soon as the integration is finalized you will be able to access Wrike from within your Azure AD.